datkk06/OpenStack-Tutorial/Content/working-neutron.md

 BOOTPROTO=none
 ```

-and restart the network service to enable the bridge
+Restart the network service to enable the new bridge
 ```
 # systemctl restart network
 ```